George Mackie (rugby union): Amateur career

 He first joined an Aberdeen club called 'the Hairies'; before joining an established team Montrose.

 He then moved to Highland club in Inverness.
 He was the only player capped by Scotland while representing Highland for all his caps.
 Colin Baillie, who coached him at the club, stated:

 He was an extraordinary ball player, great with his hands and he could run all day.
 He was one of the fittest boys I worked with.
 He led by example and was always there.
 On the pitch he would do any task and off the field he was the same.
 He did what some might have regarded as mediocre jobs, working as a janitor or in a distillery and he never took defeat easily.

 Provincial career

 Mackie played for North and Midlands.

 International career

 He played for Scotland 'B' against France 'B' in 1974.

 Mackie played for the Scotland national rugby union team between 1975 and 1978 and took part in the 1975 Scotland rugby union tour of New Zealand.

 Political career

 Outside rugby Mackie was a local councillor for Nazeing in Essex, England.
-He ran for the Bumble's Green ward in Nazeing in 1987 as a Labour councillor.
+He ran for the Bumble's Green ward in Nazeing in 1987 as a Labour candidate.